YaKalmar0/sybil_hunting/README.md

 ## Features

-- **Machine Learning Detection:** Employing machine learning models to identify clusters of wallets that can be attributed to one airdrop hunter.
+- Machine Learning Detection: Employing machine learning models to identify clusters of wallets that can be attributed to one airdrop hunter.
-- **Data Collection and Analysis:** Gathering on-chain transaction data, preprocessing, and applying clustering algorithms.
+- Data Collection and Analysis:Gathering on-chain transaction data, preprocessing, and applying clustering algorithms.
-- **Privacy-Preserving:** Unlike traditional KYC methods, our approach maintains users' privacy while identifying malicious actors.
+- Privacy-Preserving: Unlike traditional KYC methods, our approach maintains users' privacy while identifying malicious actors.

 ## Technologies Used